redmedical/hvstr/docs/guide/add-methods.md

 # Add Methods
-HVSTR provides an interface, to add useful methods to a page-object.
+hvstr provides an interface, to add useful methods to a page-object.

 ## AddNavigateTo
 call the